TestFX/TestFX/README.md

 ```

 ### Credits
-TestFX was initially created by @dainnilsson as a part of [LoadUI][2].
+TestFX was initially created by @dainnilsson as a part of [LoadUI][2] in 2012.
 Today, it is being extended
 and maintained by the LoadUI team.

 [1]: https://jemmy.java.net/              "Jemmy website"